ShantGananian/shantgananian.github.io/_en/nn-parcel-rod.md

 A connecting rod in a compressor is an important factor to guarantee the reliability of a compressor.
 It connects the crankshaft to the piston and moves in a linear reciprocating motion along the center of the piston inside of the cylinder.
 It is subjected to the periodical changing load during the operation of the compressor.

 In this example, cast connecting rods are considered.
 A common cause of failure in these rods is structural overloading, due to enormous tensile loads caused by greater inertial forces exerted on the rods.
-Another cause of rod failure is the generation of microcracks in the metal due to conentrated stresses because of imperfections on the rod, which ultimately leads to a fracture that causes the rod to break.
+Another cause of rod failure is the generation of micro-cracks in the metal due to concentrated stresses because of imperfections on the rod, which ultimately leads to a fracture that causes the rod to break.

 A data set from $2000$ connecting rod samples is prepared that includes the recorded periodical values, along $100$ intervals, of the changing load on a connecting rod and the respective quality condition of the rod, which in turn is divided into three classes: The first class includes the rods that remained undamaged ("OK" cases), second class includes rod failure cases due to "overload" and the third class includes rod failure cases due to "crack".